vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

      vagrant init

 Next we need to setup the provider and box, a vm "box" is a base image or template that is customised to work with Vagrant and the provider is the endpoint you want to deploy to.
 In this example we will be using the hashicorp-precise64 box with VirtualBox as the provider.
-To do this we need to edit the VagrantFile and replace the line:
+To do this we need to edit the VagrantFile:

+     nano VagrantFile

+and replace the line:

     'config.vm.box = "base"''

 with

     'config.vm.box = "hashicorp/precise64"'

+Next we need to tell Vagrant how many bootstrap scripts to initialise when the image when it boots.
+To do this, simply add the following lines below the 'config.vm.box = "hashicorp/precise64"' entry we just put in.
+We need to add the following lines to the Vagrantfile:

     nano VagrantFile

-Next we need to setup a bootstrap script to initialise the image when it boots and for Ruby Version Manager (rvm).
-To do this simply add the following lines below the 'config.vm.box = "hashicorp/precise64"' entry we just put in.
-We need to add the following line to the Vagrantfile: config.vm.provision :shell, path: "bootstrap.sh" config.vm.provision :shell, path: "rvm-install.sh" config.vm.provision :shell, path: "rvm-setup.sh" config.vm.provision :shell, path: "project-setup.sh", privileged: false

-    nano VagrantFile
+Then add the following lines:

+    config.vm.provision :shell, path: "bootstrap.sh"
+    config.vm.provision :shell, path: "rvm-install.sh"
+    config.vm.provision :shell, path: "rvm-setup.sh"
+    config.vm.provision :shell, path: "project-setup.sh", privileged: false

 Now we need to actually create the bootstrap files we just referenced in the VagrantFile.